 You can’t drive to this one, but you can take a bus.
 Muldrow Glacier is viewable from the Denali Park Road at about mile 69.
 Look south to see the giant glacier descending from the Alaska Range and merging into the tundra.
 The terminus of Muldrow is actually stagnant and covered in tundra.

 Another of Alaska’s most popular glaciers, Mendenhall is about 20 minutes north of Juneau in southeast Alaska.
 Visitors to Mendenhall have access to several short hikes and a visitor center with an educational video, glacier observation area, and information on the surrounding landscape.
 One of the trails is an approximately two-mile round trip walk to a waterfall.
 Day passes to the visitor center cost $15 per person.

-Just outside Seward, Exit isn’t visible from the roadway but a short hike offers spectacular views of the ice.
+Just outside Seward, view Exit Glacier and take a short hike to get spectacular views of the ice.
 Turn down Herman Leirer Road at mile 3 of the Seward Highway and dive about 8.4 miles to the nature center.
 Once at the nature center, you can walk a one-mile loop that has viewing points of the glacier and access to an another .6 mile trail that leads to an overlook.
 If you’re really looking to stretch the legs, try the 8-mile Harding Icefield Trail, which will take you up to the source of Exit Glacier.
 The road to Exit is open when snow conditions allow, normally from mid-May through mid-November.
 To learn more while at the glacier, take a ranger-led walk or attend one of the ranger pavilion talks.